 Katy Yocom was born and raised in Atchison, Kansas.
 After earning a degree in journalism from the University of Kansas, she moved to Louisville, Kentucky, where she has lived ever since.
-Her novel Three Ways to Disappear, forthcoming in 2019 from Ashland Creek Press, won the Siskiyou Prize for New Environmental Literature and was a finalist for the Dzanc Books Disquiet Open Borders Book Prize and the UNO Press Publishing Lab Prize.
+Her novel Three Ways to Disappear (Ashland Creek Press, 2019) won the Siskiyou Prize for New Environmental Literature and was named a Barnes & Noble Top Indie Favorite.

 In researching the novel, she traveled to India, funded by a grant from the Elizabeth George Foundation.
 In 2019, she received an Al Smith Fellowship Award for artistic excellence from the Kentucky Arts Council.
 She has also received grants from the Kentucky Foundation for Women and served as writer-in-residence at Kimmel Harding Nelson Center for the Arts, Crosshatch Hill House, and PLAYA.
 Her writing has appeared in Newsweek, Salon, LitHub, American Way (the American Airlines magazine), The Louisville Review, decomP magazinE, and elsewhere.
 Her short fiction has been nominated for a Pushcart Prize.
 She holds an MFA in Writing from Spalding University.

 She lives with her family in Louisville and serves as associate director of the low-residency graduate writing programs of the School of Creative and Professional Writing at Spalding University, where it's her great good fortune to work with writers every day.

 Katy is available for speaking engagements, readings, classroom visits, and book club visits in person or by videochat.
-You can download a book club kit elsewhere on this site.
+You can download a book club kit on the Book Club page on this website.

-Three Ways to Disappear is now available from these and other outlets.
+Three Ways to Disappear is available from these and other outlets:

 What is the significance of your book’s title?